jivebiscuit/jivebiscuit.github.io/docs/policy/general.md

 #### 4-3-1.
 ZHU ARTCC Social Media/Discord/Teamspeak Policy
 The members of ZHU ARTCC are expected to act in the highest regard.
 This includes candor, professional integrity, etc. While we like to have fun and enjoy ourselves, it's important to remember that we need to remain respectful of all individuals.
 Members must be respectful of others, regardless of any background, including sexual orientation, gender identification, etc.

-a.
-All VATSIM CoC, CoR, User Agreement, and VATUSA policies shall be enforced.
+1. All VATSIM CoC, CoR, User Agreement, and VATUSA policies shall be enforced.
 All violations shall be reported to the ZHU ARTCC ATM.

-b.
-The ATM shall determine the proper action for any behavioral violation
+1. The ATM shall determine the proper action for any behavioral violation

-c.
-ZHU holds a zero-tolerance policy for any hate speech.
+1. ZHU holds a zero-tolerance policy for any hate speech.

-d.
-Any incidents shall result in the revocation of controlling privileges, and ZHU ARTCC social media platform permissions, and shall meet with the ATM and DATM for immediate counseling.
+1. Any incidents shall result in the revocation of controlling privileges, and ZHU ARTCC social media platform permissions, and shall meet with the ATM and DATM for immediate counseling.

-e.
-Any offense of this nature may result in immediate termination from the ZHU ARTCC roster in conjunction with VATUSA DP001 with referrals made to the VATSIM Supervisor Department.
+1. Any offense of this nature may result in immediate termination from the ZHU ARTCC roster in conjunction with VATUSA DP001 with referrals made to the VATSIM Supervisor Department.

 **Prohibited behavior includes:**

 1. Threats, bullying, harassment, or any violation of VATSIM CoC, CoR, or any ZHU Policies.
-2. Disruptive behavior includes, but is not limited to spamming in chat, excessive poking, excessive channel switching, soundboard usage in Flying, Controlling, Streaming, and Lobby channels, and excessive pinging.
+1. Disruptive behavior includes, but is not limited to spamming in chat, excessive poking, excessive channel switching, soundboard usage in Flying, Controlling, Streaming, and Lobby channels, and excessive pinging.
-3. Recording (or distribution thereof) or streaming the Teamspeak or Discord audio (including Twitch streams).
+1. Recording (or distribution thereof) or streaming the Teamspeak or Discord audio (including Twitch streams).
-4. Illegal activities
+1. Illegal activities
-5. Unauthorized bots
+1. Unauthorized bots
-6. Attempting to subvert the security, integrity, and/or permissions system of the Teamspeak or Discord server.
+1. Attempting to subvert the security, integrity, and/or permissions system of the Teamspeak or Discord server.
-7. Utilizing the ZHU Discord via text or voice channels during a disciplinary ban.
+1. Utilizing the ZHU Discord via text or voice channels during a disciplinary ban.
-8. Attempting to circumvent a disciplinary timeout/ban via a separate account.
+1. Attempting to circumvent a disciplinary timeout/ban via a separate account.

 #### 4-3-2.
 Social Media Platform Channel Usage
 Controlling or flying channels are designed for those currently controlling or flying on the VATSIM network only.
 The use of these channels comes with the expectation of:

-a.
-The ability to concentrate on controlling or flying, regardless of traffic volume.
+1. The ability to concentrate on controlling or flying, regardless of traffic volume.

-b.
-The ability to coordinate with other controllers or fellow pilots without delay, audio obstruction, or the need to move channels.
+1. The ability to coordinate with other controllers or fellow pilots without delay, audio obstruction, or the need to move channels.

-c.
-The absence of distractions is not directly related to network operations.
+1. The absence of distractions is not directly related to network operations.

 #### 4-3-3.
-ZHU ARTCC DISCORD
+ZHU ARTCC Discord
 The ZHU ARTCC utilizes an official ZHU ARTCC Discord server for community text communications, meetings, and other various ARTCC and community related activities.
 Access to ZHU’s Discord server is a privilege.
 Members are assigned their complete name (as registered with VATSIM) as their nickname on the Discord server and must link their VATUSA account with their Discord profile per Welcome Channel instructions.
 This is done to ensure proper synchronization of server roles and display names can be done automatically.
 Controllers wishing to use another name than their VATSIM registered name must request from the ZHU ARTCC staff to be given specific Discord server permissions to utilize their desired nickname.

 Controllers should monitor the Discord chats whenever practical as ARTCC information is quickly disseminated via Discord.
 Discord voice communication will be utilized during training sessions and for general correspondence of ARTCC matters.
 Discord screen-sharing may also be utilized during training sessions.